-Suet is most commonly found as basic cake shapes, but is also available as plugs, balls, shreds, nuggets or crumbles depending on the manufacturer or feeder type.
-Commercial suet is readily available anywhere birdseed is sold, but many backyard birders prefer to make their own suet to offer birds a fresh cake specialized for their feeding preferences.
+Suet is most commonly found as basic cake shapes, but is also available as plugs, balls, shreds, nuggets, or crumbles depending on the manufacturer or feeder type.
+Softer suet doughs are also available.
+Commercial suet is readily available anywhere birdseed is sold, but many birders prefer to make their own suet to offer birds a fresh cake specialized for their feeding preferences.

 Birds That Eat Suet